YaliZhang98/mGPS_interface/Readme.md

   - ```Whether pull points to land/marine```: *(Optional)* If checked, predicted origin location will be pull to the nearest land/marine if predicted coordinates are out of the expected boarder.

   - **C. Start the program:** Click the ```Start``` bar and then click the ```Result Plot``` tab
+  - **D.Data processing:** Please wait while output files are being generated.
+When the prompt bar disappears you can see the results and download files.

 - Result plot and output
+For more explanation of output results, view the tutorial file "*mGPS Interface Tutorial.pdf*"

   - ```Result Plot``` tab:
     The reference datasets will be used to construct a origin prediction model by mGPS.
 Then this model will be used to predict origin of new samples.